Ball Obsessed Dog Breeds for Flyball UK

 By Dalton Walsh

-Quick answer: the flyball dog breeds that often suit the sport
+Quick answer: the flyball dog breeds that often suit UK teams

-The dogs that tend to suit flyball are the ones that want the game badly enough to keep coming back for another run.
+The dogs that tend to suit flyball are the ones that want the game badly enough to come back for another run, but can still think around dogs, noise and rewards.
 Breed can give you clues, but it should not be treated as a guarantee.

 Border Collies and working sheepdogs for speed, focus and trainability.